nikhan/go-fetch/README.md

 BenchmarkNoFetch            20000000          112 ns/op
 ```

 The above benchmarks were ran on a 2010 Macbook Pro. `BenchmarkFetch` is running `Fetch.Fetch()`.
 You can see that parsing the query every time can be costly.
-The second benchmark, `BenchmarkFetchEval` compiles the query once with `Fetch.Parse()`.
+The second benchmark, `BenchmarkFetchParseOnce` compiles the query once with `Fetch.Parse()`.
 Finally `BenchmarkNoFetch` is testing the time it takes to do all of the assertions and checking one would need to do when accessing a deeply nested value.